History of Warner Bros. Pictures: Rebound

+Sales to Seven Arts and Kinney National

 Following Jack Warner's 1966 year end sale to Seven Arts Productions, the company was known as Warner Bros.-Seven Arts from 1967 until 1969.
 The company's logo was used until 1972.

 In November 1966, Jack gave in to advancing age and changing times, selling control of the studio and music business to Seven Arts Productions, run by Canadian investors Eliot and Kenneth Hyman, for $32 million.
 The company, including the studio, was renamed Warner Bros.-Seven Arts.
 Warner remained president until the summer of 1967, when Camelot failed at the box office and Warner gave up his position to his longtime publicity director, Ben Kalmenson; Warner remained on board as an independent producer and vice-president.
 With the 1967 success of Bonnie and Clyde, Warner Bros. was again profitable.

 Two years later the Hymans were tired and fed-up with Jack Warner and his actions.
 They accepted a cash-and-stock offer from Kinney National Company for more than $64 million.
 In 1967, Kinney had previously acquired DC Comics (then officially known as National Periodical Publications), as well as a Hollywood talent agency, Ashley-Famous, whose founder Ted Ashley led Kinney head Steve Ross to purchase Warner Bros.
-Ashley-Famous was soon spun off due to antitrust laws prohibiting the simultaneous ownership of a film studio and a talent agency.
-Ashley became the studio head and changed the name to Warner Bros.
-Inc. once again.
-Jack Warner was outraged by the Hymans' sale, and decided to move into independent production (most successfully with 1776 at Columbia).
-He retired in 1973 and died from serious health complications of heart inflammation in September 1978.

-The logo, designed by Saul Bass, was used from 1972 until 1984.
-It is currently used by the separately spun-off Warner Music Group.